Millville in Cumberland County, New Jersey — The American Northeast (Mid-Atlantic)

 Millville Army Air Field Museum

 Topics.
-This memorial is listed in these topic lists: Air & Space • Military • War, World II.
+This memorial is listed in these topic lists: Air & Space • War, Vietnam.
+A significant historical month for this entry is April 1944.

 Location.
-39° 22.32′ N, 75° 4.354′ W. Marker is in Millville, New Jersey, in Cumberland County.
-Memorial is on Leddon Street just west of Peterson Street, on the right when traveling west.
+39° 22.314′ N, 75° 4.332′ W. Marker is in Millville, New Jersey, in Cumberland County.
+Memorial is on Ledden Street.
 Touch for map.
-Marker is at or near this postal address: 1 Leddon St, Millville NJ 08332, United States of America.
+Marker is in this post office area: Millville NJ 08332, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Original Army Air Force WWII Headquarters Building (here, next to this marker); Original Army Air Force WWII Gunnery School Administration Building (a few steps from this marker); 135th AAF Base Unit (a few steps from this marker); Original Army Air Force WWII Pilot Ready-Dayroom Building (a few steps from this marker); A-4F Skyhawk (within shouting distance of this marker); C-23 Sherpa (within shouting distance of this marker); Original Link Trainer Building (within shouting distance of this marker); Gunnery Practice Over The Atlantic (about 300 feet away, measured in a direct line).
+Original Army Air Force WWII Headquarters Building (within shouting distance of this marker); C-23 Sherpa (within shouting distance of this marker); Millville Airport (within shouting distance of this marker); Original Link Trainer Building (within shouting distance of this marker); Original Army Air Force WWII Pilot Ready-Dayroom Building (within shouting distance of this marker); 135th AAF Base Unit (within shouting distance of this marker); Original Army Air Force WWII Gunnery School Administration Building (within shouting distance of this marker); Gunnery Practice Over The Atlantic (within shouting distance of this marker).
 Touch for a list and map of all markers in Millville.